guilhermemvo/garden/docs/reference/config.md

 # A list of files to write to the module directory when resolving this module.
 This is useful to automatically
 # generate (and template) any supporting files needed for the module.
 generateFiles:
-  - # POSIX-style filename to read the source file contents from, relative to the path of the BundleTemplate
+  - # POSIX-style filename to read the source file contents from, relative to the path of the ModuleTemplate
     # configuration file.
     # This file may contain template strings, much like any other field in the configuration.
     sourcePath: